Dry macular degeneration

 • What's the best way to monitor my vision for any changes?

-• What changes in my symptoms warrant calling you?
+• What changes in my symptoms should I call you about?

 • What low vision aids might be helpful to me?